A Royal Boast

 Tickets and information on guided tours are available at the Visitor’s Center at the New Palace.

 On public holidays, weekend opening hours apply unless otherwise stated.

-Valid for a single visit to all the SPSG palaces in Potsdam open to the public on one day, incl. a fixed admission time slot for viewing Sanssouci Palace.
-(Not valid for Sacrow Palace and Stern Hunting Lodge.
-In the Belvedere on Potsdam’s Pfingstberg, ticket owners are granted the reduced rate.
-Not valid for special exhibitions, although some exceptions may apply).
-On sale at all palace registers, at the visitor centers and online (plus 2 euros service charge).
+Valid for a single visit to all the SPSG palaces in Potsdam open to the public on one day (not valid for Sacrow House and Stern Hunting Lodge; not valid for special exhibitions; in the Belvedere Pfingstberg, ticket owners are granted the reduced rate).

 Valid for up to 2 adults and up to 4 children (aged 18 or younger).
 On sale at all palace registers and at the visitor centers.

 Price : 0.00

 Reduced admission for ticket holders of the special exhibition Prussian Palaces.
 Colonial Histories.

 - Audio Guide English

 - Audio Guide French